 “OCC’s Mental Health Task Force was formed in 2015 to address the noted uptake in students struggling with mental health issues,” said Lori Przymusinski, vice chancellor for student services.
 “A grant to address student mental health and suicide prevention on college campuses was acquired in 2016 for OCC to join the JED Campus.
 A student climate survey was then deployed in Winter 2018.
 Some of the survey findings, among others, recommended the need to provide our staff with education to recognize and assist students in crisis.”

 “Mental Health Overview,” presented by Manachem Hojda, an OCC alumnus and licensed master social worker with the Oakland Community Health Network, provided insight and perspective on this growing issue.
 Hojda focused on understanding some of the signs and symptoms people may exhibit with mental health issues and information on resources available to them.
-He spoke to a group of 60 employees representing all five campuses and district office.
+He spoke to a group of 60 employees representing multi campus system and district office.

 Hojda shared information about the types of childhood trauma that can lead to a student’s inability to handle the expectations and stress of K-12 and college.
 He explained that ‘trauma’ can include both personal and family traumas such as physical and verbal abuse, divorce, a parent with addiction issues and losing a parent at an early age.
 He wove his own experience as a student facing personal family crisis into the discussion and his inability to be successful in high school.
 He then found his academic groove at OCC and credits faculty and staff who were willing to help him succeed.

 According to Hojda, these types of situations are, unfortunately, all too common and recognizing students who may need assistance is vital.

 “People are surprised at the burdens that many of our students carry,” said Kirstine Evans, chair of the Highland Lakes counseling office.
 “For example, 40 percent of our students have food insufficiencies, and many are also carrying other financial burdens as well.”